All Episodes

 Patrick Kennedy received six stitches in his bottom lip after the incident yesterday during an economic development meeting, said his spokeswoman.

-The entrepreneur, Matt Creasel of Wisconsin, produces a shock absorbing gel used as sports shoe inserts, tennis rackets, and horse saddles.
+The entrepreneur Matt Creasel of Wisconsin produces a shock-absorbing gel used as sports shoe inserts, tennis rackets, and horse saddles.

 He was hitting some gel with a hammer to demonstrate how it reduces vibration when a hammer's head flew off.

-Kennedy was bleeding, so staff took him to Memorial Hospital in Pawtucket, where he got the stitches.
+Kennedy was bleeding, so the staff took him to Memorial Hospital in Pawtucket, where he got the stitches.

 Rep Kennedy hit in mouth by hammer.